mlcommons/ck/ck2/README.md

 and continuously improve, extend and optimize all components without breaking backwards compatibility.

-Note that our CM objects make ad-hoc artifacts compatible with [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), i.e. findable, accessible, interoperable and reusable.

 One of our long-term goal is to use CM to enable modular AI and automatically synthesize Pareto-efficient ML and AI Systems for any platform from cloud to edge based on user requirements and constraints as described in [this article](https://arxiv.org/abs/2011.01149).

+Also note that our CM objects make ad-hoc artifacts compatible with [FAIR principles](https://en.wikipedia.org/wiki/FAIR_data), i.e. findable, accessible, interoperable and reusable.

 CM is the complete redesign of the [CK prototype](https://github.com/mlcommons/ck) that was successfully validated by [a number of companies and organizations](https://cKnowledge.org/partners.html)